 You don't need to know how to code to build a real website.
 You need to know what you want and be willing to iterate.
 AI handled the HTML, CSS, and JavaScript — I handled the vision and the decisions.
 The hardest part wasn't the code.
 It was learning to articulate what I wanted clearly enough that the AI could build it right the first time.
 That skill — translating vision into precise instructions — turned out to be more valuable than any programming language.

-This was the most complex project in the portfolio — a full multi-page website with a design system, deployment pipeline, and DNS configuration, all built from a blank file.
-The scope expanded significantly from the original "portfolio site" pitch into home, about, projects, and newsletter pages, which made context loading harder and scope discipline looser than it needed to be.
+The most complex project in the portfolio — a multi-page site with a design system, deployment pipeline, and DNS configuration, all from a blank file.
+Scope expanded from "portfolio site" into home, about, projects, and newsletter pages, which made context loading harder and scope discipline looser than it should have been.

-Where Richie shines: feedback precision on visual design and a strong iteration instinct.
-He overrode my suggestions when his vision was better, and that confidence produced a more distinctive site than I would've built alone.
-The gap to close is front-loading technical constraints — understanding what's possible before the first prompt would've cut full rework sessions in half.
+Strongest signals: feedback precision on visual design and a willingness to override AI suggestions when the vision was clearer than the recommendation.
+The gap to close is front-loading technical constraints — understanding what's possible before the first prompt would have cut rework cycles in half.